-I explain I’m a bit short on food for the coming days and of course this lovely man invites me up to house to get me stocked up.
-Peter and Mary – or as the mailbox reads ‘Ma and Pa’ Harmer give me cans of fish, fruit, crackers and a bag of chips that don’t last long at all.
+I explain I’m a bit short on food for the coming days and of course this lovely man invites me up to his house to get me stocked up.
+Peter and Mary – or as the mailbox reads ‘Ma and Pa’ – Harmer give me cans of fish, fruit, crackers and a bag of chips that don’t last long at all.

-Peter tells me that his kids thought they should move to town, instead they built a dream house on a hill looking out at this enchanted wonderland every day.
+Peter tells me that his kids thought he and ma should move to town, instead they built a dream house on a hill looking out at this enchanted wonderland every day.
 When I tell him about finishing and not being sure what’s next but rest, he tells me about mustering sheep in this high country and how exhausting it is, but it doesn’t take long before he wants to head right back out.
 He then offers his address for me to write when I’m done.
-Such kindness and generosity, I continue to be amazed and humbled by this country and its people.
+Such kindness and generosity.
+I continue to be amazed and humbled by this country and its people.

 I wave goodbye and arrive at the road, but still no sign of Tom.
-I set myself up in the shade of a sign and nod off for about five minutes, then decide to leave s ‘note’ in stones and keep moving.
+I set myself up in the shade of a sign and nod off for about five minutes, then decide to leave a ‘note’ in stones and keep moving.

 Just then Tom arrives and I give him half the fruit.
 He is delighted.
 Like me, he also longs for fresh food and has stuffed tomatoes and onions in his pack, plus apples he picked off a tree at the beginning of this section.